kolemor/CPSC449-Project_2/README.md

-# course-manager api
+# Project 2

-## create a venv ativate it then install the requirements
+## create a venv and activate it then install the requirements

 `python -m venv myenv`